0 are currently buying

 The standards of internal clearance that bearings are manufactured to are quoted by a C then a number or for standard clearance bearings are denoted to be CN clearance which is never stated and places the bearing between C2 and C3 Clearance.

-In principal as a bearing gets hot with speed or its environment then the parts expand, whilst expanding the distances between all the moving parts gets smaller.
+In principle as a bearing gets hot with speed or its environment then the parts expand, whilst expanding the distances between all the moving parts gets smaller.

 Standard bearings are what are known as CN clearance but this is never stated in the bearing number thus 6205CN would normally be stated as just 6205.